coreinfrastructure/best-practices-badge/doc/implementation.md

   $ rake db:migrate
 ~~~~

-If it fails, use the rake target db:rollback .
+If it fails, use "rake db:rollback" to roll it back.

 Be sure to "git add" all new files, including any migration files,
 and then use "git commit" and "git push".